How Pottery Helped Me Reduce Screen Time and Reconnect with Real Life

 I signed up for pottery—and the rest is muddy, wobbly, beautiful history.

 Pro tip: Find out when registration opens.
 I later learned I got absurdly lucky snagging a spot.
-A sweet old lady across the table nearly dropped her rib tool when I told her I had just randomly signed up.
-She’d been waiting by her computer at midnight, Hunger Games-style, to get in.
-I like to think the pottery gods gave me a nudge that night, and the rest is history.
+A sweet older woman across the table nearly dropped her rib tool when I told her I’d just randomly signed up.
+She’d been hovering by her computer at midnight, Hunger Games-style, trying to get in.
+I like to think the pottery gods gave me a nudge that night.

-The class itself was a dream.
-It was affordable, taught by a local expert, and covered the basics: centering, opening, pulling.
-Spoiler alert: it’s way harder than it looks.
+The class itself was a dream—affordable, taught by a local expert, and it covered all the basics: centering, opening, pulling.
+(Spoiler: It’s way harder than it looks.)
 But I was hooked.
-There’s something deeply calming about feeling the clay move beneath your hands—plus, it's a great (and socially acceptable) way to aggressively center something that isn’t your existential dread.
+There’s something incredibly grounding about feeling the clay move beneath your hands—plus, it's a socially acceptable way to aggressively center something that isn’t your existential dread.

 Now, two years later, I’m still at it.
 Still learning.
 Still covered in clay half the time.
-I turn to YouTube and Pinterest for inspiration and tips, and I’ve grown so much from just watching what other potters do.
-There’s that intentional screen time!
+I turn to YouTube and Pinterest for inspiration and tips, and I’ve learned so much just by watching what other potters do.
+My favorite part?
+When I’m throwing, I can’t be on my phone.
+That means less screen time—and more hands-on, real-life joy.

 Check local adult ed classes.
-They’re often cheaper than private studios, and full of fellow creative weirdos just like you.
+They’re often more affordable than private studios, and full of fellow creative weirdos just like you.

 Find open studios.
-Libraries and community centers are gold mines.
+Libraries and community centers are hidden gems.

 Watch the pros.
 YouTube is a rabbit hole of knowledge.
 Dive in.

 Embrace the mess.
 Pottery is a gloriously muddy mix of chaos and calm.
-Embrace your inner child, and let yourself play.
+Let your inner child play.

 So go ahead.
 Make some mud pies.
 Throw some pots.
-And maybe, just maybe, find your new favorite way to spend a Monday night.
+And maybe—just maybe—you’ll find your new favorite way to spend a Monday night.

-Below are some of my favorite pottery products from Amazon!
+Below are some of my favorite pottery products from Amazon to get you started!

 *This post contains affiliate links so we may receive compensation if you purchase products linked to below.
 As an Amazon Associate, I can earn from qualifying purchases.